toolleeo/cli-apps/README.md

 * [atuin](https://github.com/ellie/atuin) - Atuin replaces your existing shell history with a SQLite database, and records additional context for your commands.
 Additionally, it provides optional and fully encrypted synchronisation of your history between machines, via an Atuin server.
 * [Bevel](https://github.com/NorfairKing/bevel) - Command line history in an SQLite database for effective re-use.
 * [bin](https://github.com/marcosnils/bin) - Manages binary files downloaded from different sources.
+* [brightnessctl](https://github.com/Hummer12007/brightnessctl) - Read and control device brightness.
+Devices, by default, include backlight and LEDs - searched for in corresponding classes.
 * [conspy](http://conspy.sourceforge.net/) - "Conspy allows a (possibly remote) user to see what is displayed on a Linux virtual console, and send keystrokes to it."
 * [docker](https://docs.docker.com/) - Self-sufficient runtime for containers.
 * [fkill-cli](https://github.com/sindresorhus/fkill-cli) - Simple cross-platform process killer.